"You should not go through life with catcher’s mitts on both hands. You need to be able to throw something back."

 This fund was created by Richard Spafford and Jane Turnbull Evans, lifelong supporters of the Arts.
 Richard was a founding member of the Saskatchewan Foundation For the Arts and fulfilled a dream of Jane’s to enable private individuals, businesses, and corporations to build permanent and stable resources for the arts.
 Find out more about Richard’s and Jane’s role in the origin of the Saskatchewan Foundation For the Arts.

-This award supports and assists an Indigenous writer under the age of 35 in any literary arts genre.
+This award supports and assists an Indigenous writer in any literary arts genre.